Written by Yoga Mamas Naturopathic Doctor

 Slowing down at meals and thoroughly chewing your food can help your food digest more efficiently.
 Most people assume that digestion begins in the stomach, but it actually begins in your mouth.
 When you chew your food, digestive enzymes are released into your saliva that starts to break down your food before it even hits your stomach.
 Chewing slowly and thoroughly ensures that these enzymes are able to do their job.
 Plus, breaking your food down into smaller pieces means that there is less work for your stomach to do.
 This will start the digestive process off on the right foot and can help ease pregnancy-related digestive issues.

 Experiencing digestive issues or other pregnancy concerns?
-Book a complimentary session with Sarah, Yoga Mamas' Holistic Nutritionist.
+Book a complimentary session with Adrienne, Yoga Mamas' Holistic Nutritionist.

 There are so many options out there for prenatal vitamins, all the choices can be overwhelming!
 Prenatal vitamins help keep you and your baby healthy.
 It’s recommended that you take prenatal vitamins 3 months prior to trying to conceive, for the duration of your pregnancy and three months postpartum to help you recover.
 Taking prenatal vitamins while you’re pumping or breast/chestfeeding is also recommended.